 For the uninitiated, “Wannabe” catapulted Spice Girls into worldwide stardom, topping the charts in 37 countries, then continuing on to become the seventh best-selling debut single of all time, as well as the longest-reigning Number 1 by a girl group.
 The “Wannabe” celebrations include a four-track EP, Wannabe25, which drops July 9 on streaming services followed by physical copies of vinyls and cassettes on July 23.

 The new track “Feed Your Love” is a demo of a previously unreleased number from “Wannabe” co-writers Richard 'Biff' Stannard and Matt Rowe that was shelved back in the day because it was considered too “racy” for Spice Girls’ audience.
 (That’s a little hard to believe, considering another Spice Girls banger “2 Become 1” is one of the raunchiest songs to ever get air time, but alas!)
 “Feed Your Love” is being described as a “a slow, soulful ballad” and features vocals from all the women, including the famously mum Victoria Beckham aka Posh Spice of “little Gucci dress” fame.

-Fans had been hoping the Spice Girls would whip something up for their 25th anniversary on the pop scene, and with news of a new EP, perhaps hopes of a tour aren’t too far off from reality.
+Fans had been hoping Spice Girls would whip something up for their 25th anniversary on the pop scene, and with news of a new EP, perhaps hopes of a tour aren’t too far off from reality.
 “People need a bit of entertainment.
 Music brings people together.
-I would love it as soon as the rules allow it,” said Mel B back in January.
+I would love it as soon as the rules allow it,” said Mel B back in January, per The Mirror.
 “Us lot are definitely up for it.
 It's just a case of timings and safety.
 I'm always itching to get back on to the stage.”